Published: Wednesday, 11 May 2022

 Algal Bloom moat cleaning before and after

-In 2018 acniti came in contact with the gardener and the management of the temple and drew up a plan, to bring the moat back into a healthy state.
+In 2018, Acniti came into contact with the gardener and the temple's management and drew up a plan to bring the moat back to a healthy state.
 The plan consisted of:

-1. Removing of excess natural pollution in spring and autumn, from blossom and leaves
+1. Removal of excess natural pollution in spring and autumn, from blossom and leaves

-3. Putting signs at the taxi stand to not pollute the water
+3. Putting up signs at the taxi stand to not pollute the water

-4. Cooperation with the gardener during maintenance periods, no plant debris goes into the water.
+4. Cooperation with the gardener during maintenance periods, so that no plant debris goes into the water.

 5. Putting 2 submersible nanobubble aeration devices with oxygen concentrators